Tsoympet/PARTHENON-CHAIN/docs/mining-guide.md

   - Use hugepages and NUMA pinning on multi-socket systems.
   - Set `--threads` to match physical cores; hyper-threading yields diminishing returns.
   - Pin miner threads with `taskset` or `numactl` to reduce cross-node latency.
+  - Run `--benchmark --benchmark-seconds 20` after changes to compare hash rate.
 - **GPU:**
   - Match `--intensity`/`--work-size` to available VRAM and bus bandwidth.
   - Keep GPUs cool; hash rate drops when thermal throttling triggers.
   - Use recent drivers; outdated OpenCL ICDs often reduce stability.
+  - For CUDA, launch bounds are tuned for 256-thread blocks; prefer intensities that map to full SM occupancy.
 - **Node/Network:**
   - Run miners close to the node (same LAN) to minimize RPC latency.
   - Ensure the services daemon has sufficient peers for timely template updates.